Fuzzing binary-only targets

 Its baseline instrumentation speed typically averages 90-95% of afl-clang-fast’s.

 RetroWrite is a static binary rewriter that can be combined with AFL++.
-If you have an x86_64 binary that still has its symbols (i.e., not stripped binary), is compiled with position independent code (PIC/PIE), and does not contain C++ exceptions, then the RetroWrite solution might be for you.
+If you have an x86_64 or arm64 binary that does not contain C++ exceptions and - if x86_64 - still has it’s symbols and compiled with position independent code (PIC/PIE), then the RetroWrite solution might be for you.
 It decompiles to ASM files which can then be instrumented with afl-gcc.

 Binaries that are statically instrumented for fuzzing using RetroWrite are close in performance to compiler-instrumented binaries and outperform the QEMU-based instrumentation.